PacktPublishing/The-Ultimate-Linux-Shell-Scripting-Guide/README.md

 In all cases, you’ll need to create a normal user account that has full sudo privileges.
 That happens automatically with Ubuntu and OpenIndiana during installation.
 With Debian and Fedora, that will happen automatically if you omit creating a root user password during installation.
-For FreeBSD, things are a bit diff erent.
+For FreeBSD, things are a bit different.
 That’s because the FreeBSD installer will have you create a password for the root user, and sudo won’t be installed.
 So, here’s the procedure for installing FreeBSD.

 - **Ubuntu & OpenIndiana:** Automatically grants sudo privileges during installation.